 Our featured player, Mark Thomas Lawrenson, was born in June 1957, in Preston, in Lancashire, but he played internationally for the Republic of Ireland, his grandfather having been born in Waterford.

-He is shown here in his Brighton and Hove Albion days, but he started out with his home side, Preston North End.
-Brighton and Hove came immediately after, starting in 1977, though interest was also shown by Liverpool.
-Our card comes towards the end of his time at Brighton and Hove Albion, when things were not going so good for the side and many cutbacks were being made.
-One of these saw our man being put up for sale, in 1981 - and, this time, Liverpool did manage to secure his services, for the record fee of £900,000.
+He is shown here in his Liverpool strip, but he started out with his home side, Preston North End.
+Brighton and Hove came after, starting in 1977, though interest was also shown at that time by Liverpool.
+Then, towards the end of his time at Brighton and Hove Albion things were not going so good for the side, and many cutbacks were being made, one of which saw our man being put up for sale, in 1981 - and, this time, Liverpool did manage to secure his services, for the record fee of £900,000.